ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 If a key has usage restrictions that limit its use to device identity challenges, Verifiers SHOULD check for key use that violates usage restrictions.

-Verification of key use restrictions MAY produce Claims that are added to the ACS.
+Verification of a key, including its use restrictions, MAY produce Claims that are added to the ACS.
 Alternatively, Verifiers MAY report key verification results as part of an error reporting function.

 ~~~ cddl